-ASSE SSMENT Is this incident "Immediately Dangerous to Life or Health" of our employees, our contractors or potentially life threatening to the public or has it caused loss of life or injury?
-If yes, has 9-1-1, Health & Safety been contacted?
+ASSES SMENT Is this incident "Immediately Dangerous to Life or Health" of our employees, our contractors or potentially life threatening to the public or has it caused loss of life or injury?
+If yes, has 911, Health and Safety been contacted?
 Is this incident ongoing, imminent or will have it have a delayed impact?
 What impact will this incident have on your primary business, other Regional services, Region infrastructure, local municipalities, external organizations, public confidence?
-What department/corporate resources have been assigned to respond e.g. staff, equipment, or contractors?
-Are more resources required (internal / external)?
-Are department incident response procedures in place and are they being followed?
+What Department/corporate resources have been assigned to respond (e.g., staff, equipment, or contractors)?
+Are more resources required (internal/external)?
+Are Department incident response procedures in place and are they being followed?
 If no, determine why not.
-Is the media aware of this incident/situation and if so what type of information have they requested?
+Is the media aware of this incident/situation, and if so, what type of information have they requested?
 To ensure the appropriate parties are aware of the situation, consider the notification following questions.
-NOTI FICATION Have all mandatory notifications been made, e.g. 9-1-1, MOHLTC, Spills Action Centre?
-Is there a requirement to immediately inform the Commissioner, CAO, Director Corporate Communications Services, Manager Emergency Management, Regional Solicitor?
-Are affected or potentially affected departments or external agencies aware of the situation (peer-to-peer notifications)?
+NOTIFIC CATION Have all mandatory notifications been made (e.g., 911, MOH, Spills Action Centre)?
+Is there a requirement to immediately inform the Commissioner, CAO, Director of Corporate Communications, Manager, Emergency Management, Regional Solicitor?
+Are affected or potentially affected Departments or external agencies aware of the situation (peer-to-peer notifications)?
 If an immediate notification is not required but a report is required by next working day, has someone been assigned this task?